 Many older British homes have back boilers, mainly those built between the ‘60s and ‘80s.
 These older systems require a lot of maintenance, and while they’re generally reliable, you will eventually need to replace it.
 The question is whether or not you should go with a new back boiler or upgrade to a newer design like a combi boiler.

 In the back boiler versus combi boiler debates, there are many factors you need to consider aside from cost, and you should also know the strengths and limitations of each boiler type so you can make the right decision.
-Let’s take a look at a few facts about combi and back boilers to help you make your choice.
+Let’s look at a few facts about combi and back boilers to help you make your choice.

 A back boiler maxes out at just below 80% efficiency.
 Modern combi boilers can approach 100%, which makes them the most efficient types of boilers on the market.
-This is why replacing a back boiler with combi boilers can pay off in a few years through reduced energy costs, especially if you rely on a hot water system to both heat your home and deliver hot water.
+This is why replacing a back boiler with combi boilers can pay off in a few years through reduced energy costs, especially if you rely on a hot water system to heat your home and deliver hot water.

 Combi boilers are a good choice for replacing back boilers since they require less space and are easy to install.
 However, they will not be able to heat massive amounts of water as a back boiler could.
 In this case, something like a system boiler could be a happy compromise.